-In 2015, UConn's Student Health Services on the Storrs campus became a site for victims of sexual assault to receive a sexual assault evidence collection kit completed by a Sexual Assault Forensic Examiner (SAFE).
-UConn students are able to have a SAFE exam on the Storrs campus without having to travel to a local hospital.
-The SAFE nurses work collaboratively with victim advocates, hospital staff, law enforcement, and criminal prosecutors to provide victims of sexual assault with comprehensive and compassionate services.
+A Sexual Assault Forensic Examiner (SAFE) can provide sexual assault victims with a sexual assault evidence collection kit.
+UConn students are able to have a SAFE exam completed on the Storrs campus at Student Health Services without having to travel to a local hospital.
+SAFE nurses work collaboratively with victim advocates, hospital staff, law enforcement, and criminal prosecutors to provide victims of sexual assault with comprehensive and compassionate services.

-Selected Awareness Campaigns
+Selected Awareness Programs and Campaigns